 Springer, Altuve homer to keep Astros alive in ALCS

+“I’m just happy that we won the game and we’re on to tomorrow,” Springer said.

-The Rays remain one win from going to the World Series for the second time in franchise history.
+The Rays remain one win from advancing to the World Series for the second time in franchise history.

-“I’m just happy that we won the game and on until tomorrow,” Springer said.
+“The team feels good,” rookie slugger Randy Arozarena said.
+“We’re going to stay positive.
+We came in here knowing we were going to face a solid team.
+They’re probably feeling the same way.”

-Greinke, bothered by a sore arm in the Division Series against Oakland, made only one big mistake when he allowed a two-run homer to rookie slugger Randy Arozarena that tied the game at 2 in the fourth.
+Greinke, bothered by a sore arm in the Division Series against Oakland, made only one big mistake when he allowed a two-run homer to Arozarena that tied the game at 2 in the fourth.

 Given a 4-2 lead by Springer’s homer in the fifth, Greinke’s biggest pitch came when he struck out Mike Brosseau on a 3-2 changeup to end the sixth with the bases loaded.